lclevy/canon_cr3/readme.md

 - piratenpanda for R5 dust samples (heif, raw, version 3)
 - Kitor for R dust samples
 - oguruma1218 for a lot of R3 raw and craw !
+- medemander for R7 heif, dualpixel and raw+hdr